 In our quest to eat healthy, its important to consider that we need different foods at certain times of our lives – for example, a pre-schooler who is rapidly growing and very active compared to an elderly person have vastly different food requirements.

-The information on the following pages outline the food and drinks we need during each of the main life stages.
-And is based on the NZ Ministry of Health Eating and Activity Guidelines and includes handy tips for helping you achieve healthy, balanced eating at any age.
+The information on the following pages outline the food and drinks our body's require during each of the main stages of life.
+The information is based on the New Zealand Ministry of Health Eating and Activity Guidelines and includes handy tips for helping you achieve healthy, balanced eating at any age.

 Childhood is a time of rapid growth and development, and a time when many habits and behaviours are set.
 A healthy lifestyle, including healthy eating, in childhood will help to ensure a healthy future.Here are some simple guidelines for healthy growth and development.

 The teenage years cover a whole range of people from age 11 – 19, who are growing at different rates and times, involved in various levels of activity and who are different heights and weights.
 This affects the types and amounts of nutrients you will need for a healthy body.Your lifestyle might be changing as well - a different school, different family circumstances, leaving home, starting work or tertiary education, which can affect the foods you eat.